DataTalksClub/stock-markets-analytics-zoomcamp/cohorts/2024/homework 3.md

 * Step3: Convert 'only_pred5_is_correct' column from bool to int, and find how many times it is equal to 1 in the TEST set.
 Write down this as an answer.

-ADVANCED: define a function that can be applied to the whole row ([examples](https://sparkbyexamples.com/pandas/pandas-apply-function-to-every-row/)) and can find whether some prediction 'predX' (where X is one of the predictions) is uniquely correct.
-It should work even if there are 100 predictions available, so that you don't define manually the condition.
+ADVANCED: define a function that can be applied to the whole row of predictions ([a few examples of pandas-apply-row-functions](https://sparkbyexamples.com/pandas/pandas-apply-function-to-every-row/)) and can find whether some prediction 'predX' (where X is one of the predictions) is uniquely correct.
+It should work even if there are 100 predictions available, so that you don't define manually the condition for 'predX'.

 ---
 ### Question 4: (2 points) Hyperparameter tuning for a Decision Tree